2,500 unaccounted for in hurricane-hit Bahamas: official

 He said that over the past day or so there had been a "significant reduction," however, in the numbers of people seeking to leave.

+With a truck on its side behind him, Irvin Russell said he loves "his island" and has to stay to see it rebuilt.

+"This is just a bump in the road.
+It's a big one, but Abaconians they are fighters, they will rebuild," he said.

-Smith also said that permission was being given to resume commercial flights to Abaco on a "limited basis" but priority would be given to relief and evacuation flights.
+Smith said that permission was being given to resume commercial flights to Abaco on a "limited basis," but priority would be given to relief and evacuation flights.